Sanglorian/orcus/Orcus Rulebook - current.md

 *One Size Larger:* All occupants of your vehicle are dazed until the start of your next turn.
 Your vehicle and the target take damage according to your total move entitlement.
 The damage die for your vehicle is d8; for the target it is d4.
 You push the target 1 square and shift into the vacated square.
 Your vehicle comes to a stop.

 *Same Size:* All occupants of your vehicle and the target (or occupants of the target vehicle) are dazed until the start of your next turn.
 Your vehicle and the target take damage according to your total move entitlement.
 The damage die for both your vehicle and the target is d6.
-You push the target a number of squares equal to 1/4 your remaining (not current) speed and follow it, then come to a stop.
+You push the target a number of squares equal to 1/4 your remaining (not current) speed (minimum 1 square) and follow it, then come to a stop.

 *One Size Smaller:* The target (or occupants of the target vehicle) is dazed until the start of your next turn.
 Your vehicle and the target take damage according to your current speed.
 The damage die for your vehicle is d4; for the target it is d8.
-You push the target a number of squares equal to 1/2 your remaining (not current) speed, then come to a stop.
+You push the target a number of squares equal to 1/2 your remaining (not current) speed (minimum 1 square), then come to a stop.

 *Two or More Sizes Smaller:* The target (or occupants of the target vehicle) is stunned until the start of your next turn.
 Your vehicle and the target take damage according to your current speed.
 The damage die for the target is d10; your vehicle takes only 1 damage per die.
-You push the target a number of squares equal to your remaining (not current) speed -1 and follow it, then come to a stop.
+You push the target a number of squares equal to your remaining (not current) speed -1 (minimum 1 square) and follow it, then come to a stop.

 ##### Table – Ramming Speed and Damage